Breaks and movement for productivity: the science-backed framework

 Micro-break strategy for back-to-back schedules: If your calendar is packed with meetings, you won’t find a 20-minute gap.
 But you can create 5-minute movement breaks between meetings.
 Stand up 2 minutes before the next meeting starts.
 Walk to a different room for the next call.
 Take the stairs instead of the elevator to get to your next location.
 Do 10-20 bodyweight squats or desk stretches in your break time.

-Walking meetings: The data is convincing.
-Walking meetings produce higher-quality conversations and better idea generation than sitting meetings [8].
+Walking meetings: Because walking boosts divergent thinking compared with sitting [8], moving a discussion onto your feet can support better idea generation than staying seated.
 If you have a one-on-one conversation or a brainstorming session, propose a walking meeting.
-You get the movement break you need and improve the meeting quality simultaneously.
+You get the movement break you need and may improve the quality of the thinking at the same time.
+Our walking meetings guide covers how to run them well.

-Staircase and hallway strategy: If you can’t walk outside or can’t take a long break, optimize what you have.
-Taking the stairs instead of the elevator, walking to a different floor to use the bathroom, pacing while on a phone call — these count.
+Staircase and hallway strategy: If you cannot walk outside or cannot take a long break, optimize what you have.
+Taking the stairs instead of the elevator, walking to a different floor to use the bathroom, and pacing while on a phone call all count.
 Each of these movements provides brief aerobic stimulation and a change of environment, both of which contribute to the attentional restoration that makes movement breaks effective [14].

 Remote work environments